 - Have a strong belief system.
 Stand up for what’s right and push away what’s wrong.
 Avoid being involved with any unscrupulous behavior.

 - Be a mentor.
-Teach by example and answer questions to help someone.
+Leadership involves teaching by example and answer questions to help someone.
 Then be an encourager when that person strikes out on his or her own.

 - Accept flaws.
 Everyone has them, with no exceptions.
 You should always work on improving your own shortcomings, but don’t constantly call other people out on theirs.